sassoftware/sasoptpy/doc/guide/basics.rst

 Setting an objective function
 -----------------------------

-Objective functions can be written in terms of expressions.
+You can define objective functions in terms of expressions.
 In this problem, the objective is to maximize the profit, so the :func:`Model.set_objective` method is used as follows: